FlamingMachTurtle/weather-data-visualizer/README.md

 - **Responsive Design** - Works seamlessly on desktop and mobile devices
 - **Export Functionality** - Download weather data for analysis

-## 🚀 Demo
+## Demo

-Open `index.html` in your browser to see the visualizer in action!
+[Click Here](https://flamingmachturtle.github.io/weather-data-visualizer/) to see the visualizer in action!

-## 🛠️ Technologies Used
+## Technologies Used

 - **HTML5** - Modern semantic markup
 - **CSS3** - Responsive design with Flexbox/Grid